satwik6941/Exam-seating-arrangement-software-/README.md

 2. **Run the Code**: Execute the Python script to generate the seating arrangement.
 3. **Library Requirements**: Pandas, FPDF (A PDF generation library), tkinter (A GUI generation library).

+---

+**NOTE**:

+A **sample** CSV file in the repository contains the students' roll numbers for the Python script to function.
+Any CSV file can be uploaded in the code with that particular pattern of roll numbers